rkyv/ptr_meta/ptr_meta/crates-io.md

 ## Sized types

 All `Sized` types have `Pointee` implemented for them with a blanket implementation.
 You do not need to derive `Pointee` for these types.

 ## `slice`s and `str`s

-These core types have implementations built in.
+These core types have implementations provided.

+## `CStr` and `OsStr`

+These std types have implementations provided when the `std` feature is enabled.

-# `dyn Any`
+## `dyn Any`

-The trait object for this standard library type comes with an implementation built in.
+This trait object has an implementation provided.

 ## Structs with a DST as its last field